hoangitt/jwplayer-script/README.md

-## JWPlayer: remembering position in video, to resume playback later
+## JWPlayer: remember position in video, to resume playback later